Scientific Name

 Description

-Helleborus orientalis is a clump-forming, late winter-blooming perennial up to 18 inches (45 cm) tall.
-Features large, cup-shaped, rose-like, usually nodding flowers, up to 4 inches (10 cm) in diameter, with center crowns of conspicuously contrasting yellow stamens.
-Flowers usually appear in clusters of 1 to 4 on thick stems rising above the foliage.
+In late winter, the flowers typically appear in clusters of 1 to 4 on thick stems rising above the foliage.
 Flower color is extremely variable, ranging from white to pink to light rose-purple, frequently with interior spotting.
-Palmate, serrate, leathery, up to 16 inches (40 cm) wide, glossy, basal, dark green leaves are evergreen in warm climates but deciduous in extremely cold winters.
+The basal leaves are palmate, serrate, rough, and up to 16 inches (40 cm) wide.
+They are glossy dark green, evergreen in warm climates but deciduous in extremely cold winters.

 Hardiness